dougeby/IntuneDocs/intune/troubleshoot-conditional-access.md

 - For Windows PCs, conditional access only blocks the native email app, Office 2013 with Modern Authentication, or Office 2016.
 Blocking earlier versions of Outlook or all mail apps on Windows PCs require AAD Device Registration and Active Directory Federation Services (AD FS) configurations as per [Set up SharePoint Online and Exchange Online for Azure Active Directory conditional access](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-no-modern-authentication).
 - If the device is selectively wiped or retired from Intune, it might continue to have access for several hours after retirement.
 This is because Exchange caches access rights for 6 hours.
 Consider other means of protecting data on retired devices in this scenario.
-- Surface Hub devices support conditional access; however, you must deploy the compliance policy to device groups (not user groups) for correct evaluation.
+- Surface Hub, Bulk-Enrolled, and DEM enrolled Windows devices can support conditional access when an AAD enabled licensed Intune user is signed in; however, you must deploy the compliance policy to device groups (not user groups) for correct evaluation.
 - Check the assignments for your compliance policies and your conditional access policies.
 If a user isn't in the group that is assigned the policies, or is in a group being excluded, the user will not be blocked.
 Only devices for users in an assigned group are checked for compliance.

 ## Noncompliant device is not blocked